wincent/git-cipher/README.md

 ### Selecting a key for encryption and decryption

+`git-cipher` will encrypt files using a recipient key (public).
+Only the recipient can decrypt the files (using their private key).
+It is possible to select multiple, comma-separated recipients such that any one of them can decrypt the files, using their own key.

-There are three ways to override the default signing key (which is `greg@hurrell.net` and probably not useful to anybody other than me):
+There are three ways to override the default recipient key (which is `greg@hurrell.net,wincent@github.com` and therefore probably not useful to anybody other than me):

 #### 1. Set the `GPG_USER` environment variable